Barry Gordon: Voice work

-Gordon worked extensively as a voice actor.
+Gordon has worked extensively as a voice actor.
 His most notable voice roles were Donatello and Bebop in Teenage Mutant Ninja Turtles, and as Jake "Razor" Clawson in SWAT Kats: The Radical Squadron (1993).
 Gordon's voice was also featured in other animated series, mostly Hanna-Barbera shows such as Jabberjaw (as Clamhead), Tarzan, Lord of the Jungle, The Kid Super Power Hour with Shazam! (as Captain Marvel Jr.), Meatballs & Spaghetti (as bassist Clyde), Pac-Man (as Inky), Mighty Orbots (as Robert Simmons), Pole Position, The Jetsons, The Smurfs, The Adventures of the American Rabbit (as the titular character), Superman, Snorks (as Junior Wetworth), Gravedale High (as Reggie Moonshroud), Space Cats, A Pup Named Scooby-Doo (as Englebert Newton), Darkwing Duck (as Dr. Fossil), Tom & Jerry Kids and its spin-off Droopy, Master Detective, Batman: The Animated Series (as the Penguin's henchman Sheldrake), Aaahh!!!
 Real Monsters, Timon & Pumbaa, Fantastic Max, and The Pirates of Dark Water.
 Gordon also provided the voice of "Quicky" the Nesquik Bunny in television commercials for Nestlé.

 In May 2009, Gordon played the Cocker Spaniel in the Webkinz Pet of the Month Music Video for May 2009.
 He reprised the roles as the original Donatello and Bebop in three seasons of Nickelodeon's Teenage Mutant Ninja Turtles.

 On April 20, 2022, it was revealed that Gordon would reprise his role as Donatello for the video game, Teenage Mutant Ninja Turtles: Shredder's Revenge.
 This marks the first time that he would play Donatello for a video game and his first video game role in general.

 Other pursuits

-In his mid-30s, in 1984, Gordon returned to school; he graduated summa cum laude as a political science major from California State University, Los Angeles and went on to Loyola Law School, receiving his J.D. in 1991.
+In 1984, Gordon returned to school; he graduated summa cum laude as a political science major from California State University, Los Angeles and went on to Loyola Law School, receiving his J.D. in 1991.

 Gordon became the longest-serving president of the Screen Actors Guild, holding the office for seven years.

 In 1998, Gordon was the Democratic Party nominee for the United States Congress from the Pasadena, California area.
 He was defeated by Republican Party incumbent James Rogan.